RobertTMZW/Lab2/README.md

 # Lab4
-Flashcard App with some animations(extra features coming soon)
+Flashcard App making use of databases and some animations(extra features coming soon)

 ### App Walk-though